patbonecrusher/computer-knowledge-base/references/menuwhere.md

   - software/utils
 os:
   - macos
+description: To access app menu anywhere on the screen
 ---
 Must have to pop open the app menu as a context menu under your mouse.
 Using ```Ctrl-right-click```